Household Safety: Preventing Burns, Shocks, and Fires

 - Bind excess cord from lamps or other electrical equipment with a twist-tie to prevent injury from chewing on cords.
 You also can purchase a holder or spool specially designed to hide extra cord.

 - Position television and stereo equipment against walls so small hands don't have access to the back surfaces or cords.
+It's best to secure TVs by attaching them to the wall.

 - Make sure all wires to seasonal lighting, such as holiday tree lights, are properly insulated (for example, make sure they don't have exposed or broken wiring).
 Bind any excess cord and unplug lights when they're not in use.

 - Check electronic toys often for signs of wear and tear; any object that sparks, feels hot, or smells unusual must be repaired or thrown away immediately.
+Replace batteries in electronic toys regularly and look for any signs of corrosion in the toys.

 - Clean the clothes dryer vent of lint after each use.